ECRI Guidelines Trust™

-- View the AAFP's clinical policies
+- View AAFP's clinical policies

-This series will expand your knowledge regarding evaluating and implementing guidelines in your practice to lead to improved patient outcomes.
-Learn more about CPG development, how to conduct a systematic review, rate available evidence, write recommendations to implement in practice and assess the quality and usefulness of a CPG.
+This series will expand your knowledge of evaluating and implementing guidelines in your practice to lead mproved patient outcomes.
+Learn more about CPG development, how to conduct a systematic review, rate available evidence, write recommendations to implement in practice, and assess the quality and usefulness of a CPG.
 CPGs can optimize patient-centered, evidence-based care by framing clinical decisions and supporting best practices—key measures in becoming a Patient-Centered Medical Home (PCMH).
 AAFP's Clinical practice guidelines use rigorous standards to ensure recommendations are supported by high-quality evidence, relevant to Family Medicine, and free from bias.

-Resources to Help Incorporate Choosing Wisely Into Practice
+Resources to Help Incorporate Choosing Wisely® Into Practice